Research Assistantstephanie.email@example.com (325) 513-2089 Curriculum Vitae

 Stephanie Martinez is a research associate for Texas A&M Natural Resources Institute where she currently assists with game species management at Joint Base San Antonio-Camp Bullis, Texas.
 Her work includes scheduling of hunter locations with Range Control, managing weekend check-ins for harvested game, estimating deer harvest quotas and managing wild pig trapping.

 Before relocating to JBSA-Camp Bullis, Stephanie assisted with environmental monitoring efforts at Dyess Air Force Base, Texas where she conducted species monitoring to aid in minimizing urban-wildlife interactions, such as hazards on aircraft operations.

 She received a Bachelor of Science in biology from Abilene Christian University in 2013, and a Master of Science in biology from Angelo State University in 2015.
-During her education, she worked almost exclusively with Mexican free-tailed bat urban populations and published her first paper in the Southwestern Naturalist in 2013.
+During her education, she worked almost exclusively with Mexican free-tailed bat urban populations.
 She is currently a member of the Texas Society of Mammalogists, the Southwestern Association of Naturalists and the North American Society for Bat Research.

 Stephanie’s research interests include urban mammal (specifically bat and rodent) ecology and behavior.